 - ½ cup sugar

-- 2 tablespoon fresh lime juice (about half of a large lime)
+- 2 Tbsp fresh lime juice (about half of a large lime)

 - Note: If the watermelon has seeds, pass the juice thru fine mesh strainer to remove the blended seeds.